GeoDS/Region2vec/README.md

 ```
 bash run_clustering.sh
 ```
-Notes: the final results may vary depends on different platform and package versions.
+Notes: the final results (e.g., metric values) may vary depends on different platforms and package versions.
 The current result is obtained using Ubuntu with all pacakge versions in requirements.txt.

+## Data
+Will update more details on the data preprocessing and preparation (e.g., spatial flow interaction matrix/spatial weights, geographic adjacency matrix).